-Presumably every home brewer in Australia would like to have a family like Paul Morrison's.
+Presumably, every home brewer in Australia would like to have a family like Paul Morrison's.
 Having displayed talent for the art of brewing by picking up medals at competitions in his home state of Tasmania and in Melbourne, his dad suggested he should consider doing it commercially.
-Soon afterwards, with his wife, sister and her husband on board too, they put the first brew through a 500 litre brewery they'd built in a warehouse in Launceston.
+By 2011, along with his wife Melissa and some others in their family, they put the first brew through a 500-litre brewery they'd built in a warehouse in Launceston.

-While you can increasingly find Morrison beers in bottles in both the brewery's home state and in New South Wales, the best way to enjoy them is in draught form.
+While you can find Morrison beers in cans in both the brewery's home state and on the mainland, the best way to enjoy them is in draught form.
 For now, this means travelling to Tassie where, as well as the growing number of regular tap points, you're likely to find them being poured by Paul and his family at many of the state's festivals.